-5.3.2 Complement and Unary Plus Operators
+5.3.2 Complement Operators

-The C complement operators are discussed in the following list:
+Arithmetic Negation (-)

-Operator Description The arithmetic-negation operator produces the negative (two's complement) of its operand.
+The arithmetic-negation operator (-) produces the negative (two's complement) of its operand.
 The operand must be an integral or floating value.
+This operator performs the usual arithmetic conversions.

+Bitwise Complement (~)

-This operator performs the usual arithmetic conversions. ~ The bitwise-complement operator produces the bitwise complement of its operand.
+The bitwise-complement operator $(\tilde{})$ produces the bitwise complement of its operand.
 The operand must be of integral type.
+This operator performs usual arithmetic conversions; the result has the type of the operand after conversion.

+Logical-NOT (!)

-This operator performs usual arithmetic conversions; the result has the type of the operand after conversion. !
-The logical-NOT operator produces the value 0 if its operand is true (nonzero) and the value 1 if its operand is false (0).
+The logical-NOT operator (!) produces the value 0 if its operand is true (nonzero) and the value 1 if its operand is false (0).
 The result has int type.
-The operand must be an integral, floating, or pointer value. + The unary plus operator preceding a parenthesized expression forces the grouping of the enclosed operations.
-It is used with expressions involving more than one associative or commutative binary operator.
-Note The unary plus operator (+) is implemented syntactically in Microsoft C, but has no semantics of any type associated with it.
+The operand must be an integral, floating, or pointer value.

-/ Example 1 /
+/\ Example 1 \/

 short x = 987;

-x = -x;
+x = -x: